gom9000/xp-presepe/README.md

 ## Physical Boards

 ### Main board
-[main-board](main-board) implements the sawtooth wave generator, the daily-phase triggers generator, the lfo generator and the BUS-backplane.
+[main-board](main-board) implements the sawtooth wave generator, the daily-phase triggers generator, the lfo generator and the BUS backplane.

 ### Daily-Phases Lines Board
-[phases-lines-board](phases-lines-board) implements quad current driven output lines, configurable fade in/out effect, synchronization with phase-triggers or a combination of them, and flickering effect.
+[phases-lines-board](phases-lines-board) implements quad current driven output lines, configurable fade in/out effect, synchronization with phase-triggers or a mixture of them, and tremolo effect.

 ### Fire-lights Lines Board
-todo

-### Nosync Lines Board
 todo